Known as meth, crystal, speed, and ice, methamphetamine is a drug that can be taken orally, injected, snorted, or smoked.

 Long-term Health Consequences

-Over time, frequent meth use interferes with the normal ability to feel pleasure.
+Over time, frequent meth use affects the normal ability to feel pleasure.
 It can also produce other effects, such as:

 - Seeing and hearing things that are not there